Alice Gear Aegis was released by Colopl for iOS and Android on 22nd January 2018.

 There is also a high level of customisation for the player’s characters, with the ability to mix and match costumes, accessories, armour, and weapons; Armour also decides what special abilities the player can use in battle, and characters also gain passive skills as they level up.
 New equipment is obtained entirely from drops gained from clearing stages, and certain characters can also obtain special equipment only they can use through rare drops, which can be upgraded to become unique items that have special skills.

 Also of note is the multiplayer co-op mode, in which up to four players can work together to clear particularly tough stages.
 A conventional mobile game follower system is also implemented, which allows the player to call on help from other players’ characters when in single player modes.
-Though the game is free to play, with a gacha system implemented for characters and generic accessories (weapons and armour can only be obtained through in-game drops, and unique accessories through story sequences).
+Though the game is free to play, with a gacha system implemented for stronger versions of characters (all characters are unlocked through story or event story progress.) and generic cosmetic accessories, weapons and armour can only be obtained through in-game drops, and unique cosmetic accessories only through story sequences.

 With a unique setting, likeable characters, and enjoyable action-based gameplay with intuitive controls, Alice Gear Aegis is a surprising gem in a sea of relatively lazy mobile releases.